by Heathcote Williams

 Williams has created a unique form of polemical poetry with which to attack the vast political and social forces which overshadow, grind down, and poison our lives: militarism, big business, consumerism, the sensationalist media, dehumanizing technology—all those things embraced by corrupt governments and used to strengthen the modern megalomaniac state.

-He presents his vision not with cloudy political rhetoric, but by focusing on the absolutely known and familiar in our lives, with occasional ventures into the off-beat: a mistranslated word, a wasp that makes honey, electronic surveillance, the shape of Darwin’s nose, gun culture in America, a visit to a museum, an old photograph of a Paris street, or the unusual experience of keeping a jackdaw as a pet.
+He presents his vision not with cloudy political rhetoric, but by focusing on the absolutely known and familiar in our lives, with occasional ventures into the off-beat: a mistranslated word, a wasp that makes honey, the shape of Darwin’s nose, a visit to a museum, an old photograph of a Paris street, or the unusual experience of keeping a jackdaw as a pet.

 The title poem, ‘Forbidden Fruit’, is a moving tribute to our greatest computer scientist, Alan Turing.
 An audiovisual version of the poem, with narration and image montage by actor Alan Cox, can be viewed below.